Beverley McLachlin: Judicial philosophy

 McLachlin has defined the judicial function as one that requires conscious objectivity, which she has described as follows:

 McLachlin has argued that courts may be justified in changing the law where such a change would accord with changes in society's values.
 She regards Edwards v Canada (Attorney General), in which the Judicial Committee of the Privy Council found that women were entitled to sit in the Senate of Canada, as a paradigm case in Canadian law.
 She has stated "courts are the ultimate guardians of the rights of society, in our system of government."
 She has also stated, "I think the court belongs to the Canadian people and it should reflect the Canadian people."

 McLachlin has defended the view that "legal certainty"—the notion that there is one correct answer to a legal question, which judges can discover with diligence—is a "myth".

 Mahmud Jamal, now a puisne justice of the Supreme Court of Canada, has argued that McLachlin's jurisprudence on the law of federalism is consistent with her "self-described judicial philosophy", namely that judges are to be "scrupulously non-partisan and impartial".

-Writing

-In 2018, McLachlin published a legal thriller novel titled Full Disclosure.
-Her memoir Truth Be Told: My Journey Through Life and the Law, was published in 2019.
-It won the Shaughnessy Cohen Prize for Political Writing in 2020.

 Honours and awards

-McLachlin is the honorary patron of the Institute of Parliamentary and Political Law.
-From 2016 to 2020, she was a college visitor at Massey College.
-In 2017, she was elected Visitor of Queens' College, Cambridge.
-She has been awarded with over 31 honorary degrees from various universities, which include: